cwellsx/view/packages/ui-react/README.md

 cyclic dependencies.
 To help avoid this risk, hook implementations do not import from the `components/index.ts` barrel file -- instead they import specific modules in the components folder.

+## Dependencies

+### `react-router-dom`

+I made an effort to minimise the dependency on `react-router-dom`, so that I might in future reimplement the application using a different framework (for example Next.js).

+The only source file which imports `react-router-dom` is `App.tsx` -- so in theory I could create a different project with a different `App.tsx`, using a different framework, which would reuse the reset of the source code.

+Functionality that's implemented by React Router and needed deep in the rendering or behaviour of components -- which includes, rendering `<Link>` elements, and simulating the pushing of a new URL into Browser history -- are made available to or pushed into the application via the `AppContext`.

+### `fetch` and `useState`

+Similarly I made an effort to minimise the dependency on the `fetch` and `useState` methods (which fetch data from the server and store the data as state within the client), so in future I might reimplement the application using a different framework (for example Apollo GraphQL).

+The the `fetch` and `useState` methods are wrapped in a single user-defined hook function (i.e. `useFetchApi.ts`) -- and the React elements which use this hook (a separate element for each page or route) are all in one source file (i.e. `appRoutes.tsx`).

+So in theory I could create a different project with a different `appRoutes.tsx`, to use a different state management and/or data fetching framework.

 ## Integration with Express and Heroku